braidn/blrrrg/posts/2021-05-23-its-just-code.md

 It even maybe these people's jobs to breakdown and figure out smaller paths to solutions and a general way forward for everyone.
 Then their response is...

-> It's just code
+> 'It's just code'

 It is not only utterly flippant, it teaches other senior and principle engineers that it's OK to approach problems of this kind with this 'result'.
 There's no need to stretch and make anything better because...

-> It's just code.
+> 'It's just code'

 Unfortunately this is simply the wrong angle in almost all regards.
 There's a key communication breakdown above all else but,